Harpia Logo white

 3. They focus on their products and not their customers.

 In today’s age of immediacy, our message fights against cute puppies on social media.
 To cut through the noise, we need communication that requires no extra calories to be understood.
-Our brains are not trained to quickly process complex information.
+Our brains are not trained to process complex information quickly.
 The more predictable and straightforward your communication is, the easier it is to digest.

-Storytelling is so effective as a communication framework because it is a sense-making mechanism.
+Storytelling is an extremely effective communication framework because it is a sense-making mechanism.
 It transforms noise into music.
-Have you ever wondered how Breaking Bad held your attention for 62 hours (yeah, that’s the entire show runtime), while you struggle to keep your customer’s attention for over 3 seconds on Facebook?
+Have you ever wondered how Breaking Bad held your attention for 62 hours (yeah, that’s the entire show’s runtime) while you struggled to keep your customer’s attention for over 3 seconds on Facebook?

 The secret is storytelling.
 And luckily, it is a predictable pattern.

 Have you noticed that all stories follow the same flow?
-That we’ve been hearing the same pattern over and over again since we were born?
-Storytelling organizes everything in a way our brains don’t have to work to understand what’s going on.
+That we’ve been hearing the same pattern repeatedly since we were born?

 The Brand Storytelling Framework

-This framework was first introduced by Donald Miller, author of the “Build a StoryBrand.”
+The Brand Storytelling Framework, pioneered by Donald Miller, is a cornerstone in ecommerce copywriting.
 He does a great job describing the flow of nearly every story:

 Nearly every fiction book you read, and every movie you watched, follow this script.

 Although this sounds stupid, it is precisely what most brands do.
-They try to reinvent the wheel on every aspect of their businesses.
+They try to reinvent the wheel in every aspect of their businesses.
 And this is why they fail.

 No one wants to drive a different car every day.

-There are three questions your audience have when interacting with your marketing:
+There are three questions your audience has when interacting with your marketing:

 1. What do you offer?

-2. How will it make my life better (WIIFM = What’s In It For Me)?
+2. How will it improve my life (WIIFM = What’s In It For Me)?

 3. What do I need to do to buy it?

-Clean up the clutter, answer these questions using a flow they understand.
-Your feedback will go from “that’s cool” to “I need this.”
+Clean up the clutter, and answer these questions using a flow they understand.
+Your feedback will go from “That’s cool” to “I need this.”

-So let’s start diving into the framework by the most important piece — the character.
+So let’s start diving into the framework with the most important piece — the character.

 THE CHARACTER: Your customer is the Hero, not your Brand.